mvolkmann/blog/src/github/actions.md

 The "Set up job" step shows the operating system that was used and actions that were downloaded (ex. "hello-world-javascript-action").

-Here we see the "Time" and "Complete Job" steps expanded.
+Next, we see the "Time" and "Complete Job" steps expanded.
 In this example the "Time" step shows the time at which the "Hello" step was executed.

 ![GitHub Actions web UI #2](/blog/assets/github-actions-web-ui-4.png)

-### Popular Predefined Actions

-Used by many workflows:

-- `actions/checkout@v2`

-Used by the "Go" workflow:

-- `actions/setup-go@v1`

-Used by the "Java with Gradle" and "Java with Maven" workflows:

-- `actions/setup-java@v1`

-Used by the "Node.js" and "Publish Node.js package" workflows:

-- `actions/setup-node@v1`

-Used by the "Python application", "Python package", and "Publish Python package" workflows:

-- `actions/setup-python@v1`

-Used by the "Deploy to Amazon ECS" workflow for AWS:

-- `aws-actions/configure-aws-credentials@v1`
-- `aws-actions/amazon-ecr-login@v1`
-- `aws-actions/amazon-ecs-render-task-definition@v1`
-- `aws-actions/amazon-ecs-deploy-task-definition@v1`

-Used by the "Build and Deploy to GKE" workflow for GCP:

-- `GoogleCloudPlatform/github-actions/setup-gcloud@master`

 ### Workflow Templates